 Dr. Daisy Shu is a Scientia Senior Lecturer in the School of Optometry and Vision Science at the University of New South Wales in 2023.
-The Shu lab explores the role of mitochondria and metabolism in retinal eye diseases including age-related macular degeneration and proliferative vitreoretinopathy.
-She is focused on the molecular mechanisms of epithelial-mesenchymal transition and endothelial-mesenchymal transition in lens and retinal disease.
-Dr. Shu is the course convener for OPTM6423 (Therapeutics and the Posterior Eye) for Masters Optometry students.
+The Shu lab explores the role of mitochondrial and metabolic dysfunction in retinal eye diseases including age-related macular degeneration and proliferative vitreoretinopathy.
+She is focused on the molecular mechanisms of epithelial- and endothelial-mesenchymal transition in lens and retinal disease.
+Dr. Shu is the Course Convener for OPTM6423 (Therapeutics and the Posterior Eye) for Masters Optometry students and the Course Convenor for VISN4016 (Vision Science Honours Program).
 Dr. Shu graduated with a Bachelor of Optometry and Vision Science in 2012 from UNSW Sydney and a PhD in 2019 at the University of Sydney under the mentorship of Prof. Frank Lovicu, concentrating on growth factor signaling pathways in cataract formation.
-Dr. Shu completed her postdoctoral training in molecular mechanisms underpinning age-related macular degeneration under the mentorship of Dr. Magali Saint-Geniez at Harvard Medical School in 2022 and was promoted to Faculty Instructor in the Department of Ophthalmology of Harvard Medical School at Schepens Eye Research Institute of Mass Eye and Ear.
+Dr. Shu completed her postdoctoral training in molecular mechanisms underpinning age-related macular degeneration under the mentorship of Dr. Magali Saint-Geniez at Harvard Medical School in 2022 and was appointed as Faculty Instructor in the Department of Ophthalmology of Harvard Medical School at Schepens Eye Research Institute of Mass Eye and Ear.

 Dr. Shu serves many leadership roles including Vice President for International Society of Eye Research (ISER) for the Asia-Pacific Region and serves on several committees including the ARVO Board of Trustees, ARVO Women in Eye and Vision Research (WEAVR) Leadership Committee, ARVO Professional Development and Education Committee and the ASIP Committee for Career Development.
 Daisy is passionate about science communication and science advocacy.
 Her advocacy efforts have been recognized by the ARVO Emerging Advocate Award in 2021.
 She co-hosts a podcast called “Behind Our Science” supported by ASIP and The Histochemical Society and actively updates her social media platforms @EyeDaisyShu on Twitter and Instagram.